These crackers are great on their own, served with your favorite dips and toppings, or used like croutons on soup and salad.

 Yield: about 11 dozen 1-inch crackers

-In large bowl, whisk together Cassava Flour, whole and ground flax seeds, chia seeds, sea salt, baking soda, cream of tartar, and rosemary.
+In large bowl, whisk together Cassava Flour, whole and ground flax seeds, white and black sesame seeds, salt, baking soda, cream of tartar, and thyme.

-In separate small bowl, mix together oil, water, coconut sugar, garlic, and cayenne.
+In small bowl, mix together oil, lemon water, lemon zest, garlic, coconut sugar, and cayenne.
 Use a silicone spatula to stir oil mixture into flour mixture to form a ball of dough.
 Let rest 5 minutes and mix again.

 Divide dough in half.
 Wrap one half in plastic wrap.
 Place other half on sheet of parchment paper and cover it with another sheet of parchment paper.
 Place a sheet pan on top and press down as hard as you can in the center to flatten the dough into a thin, even sheet.
 Remove sheet pan and use a rolling pin to roll the dough as thin as possible.
 Place dough, still sandwiched between parchment paper, on sheet pan and put in freezer for 10 to 15 minutes, or refrigerator for 30 to 45 minutes, until dough is stiff and firm.
 Repeat process with other half of dough.